Rishu1724/SasyaYojana/README.md

 - 🌐 **Multi-language Support**: Available in English, Hindi, Marathi, Telugu, and Kannada
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🔐 **Secure Authentication**: Firebase Authentication for user accounts
+- ☁️ **Cloud Storage**: All maps and data stored in Firebase Cloud Storage
 - 🔄 **Continuous Learning**: Improves predictions based on farmer feedback

 ## Prerequisites